 #4 – Senior debt:

-If as a private equity firm, you take senior debt, you need to rank it first; because before anything (all debt and equity), you need to repay it.
+If you take senior debtSenior DebtSenior debt refers to the loan that the company must repay first if it shuts down or goes bankrupt.
+Such debts have the lowest interest rates and risks due to their highest priority and are often secured by collateral.
+Banks and the bond market are two options for businesses to raise these debts. as a private equity firm, you need to rank it first; before anything (all debt and equity), you need to repay it.
 The terms and conditions of this debt are also very strict.
-To take the debt, you need to show forth specific financial ratios and adhere to the standard the lender mentions.
+To take the debt, you need to show forth specific financial ratiosSpecific Financial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on. and adhere to the standard the lender mentions.
 And this debt is also secured against the specific assets of the company.
-If the company is unable to pay off the debt, the lender will acquire these assets.
-As this debt is very much secured, the rate of interest for this debt is the lowest.
-As a private equity firm, you can take this sort of debt for four to nine years period and can pay off the debt at the end by a single payment.
+If the company cannot pay off the debt, the lender will acquire these assets.
+As this debt is very much secured, the interest rate for this debt is the lowest.
+As a private equity firm, you can take this sort of debt for four to nine years and pay off the debt at the end by a single payment.

 #5 – Subordinated debt:

-This LBO Financing using subordinated debt stands exactly below the senior debt.
+This LBO Financing using subordinated debtSubordinated DebtIn case of liquidation of a company, rankings are provided to various debts for repayment, wherein the kind of debt which is ranked after all the senior debt and other corporate Debts and loans is known as subordinated debt, and the borrowers of such kind of debt are larger corporations or business entities. stands exactly below the senior debt.
 You can take this debt for a period of seven to ten years.
 And you need to repay the whole amount in one go at the end of the period.
-This debt comes next to senior debt because in terms of liquidation this debt gets preference after senior debt.
-The only pitfall of this debt is that subordinated debt has a high interest rate.
-As this debt is not as secured as the senior debt, the risk is usually higher for the lender; that’s why they charge a higher lending cost than the senior debt.
+This debt comes next to senior debt because, in terms of liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., this debt gets preference after senior debt.
+The only pitfall of this debt is that subordinated debt has a high-interest rate.
+As this debt is not as secure as the senior debt, the risk is usually higher for the lender; they charge a higher lending cost than the senior debt.

 #6 – Mezzanine Debt:

-This LBO financing through debt has the most risk for lenders and that’s why it costs a lot more than other types of debts.
+This LBO financing through debt has the most risk for lenders, and that’s why it costs a lot more than other types of debts.
 This debt stands after senior debt and unsecured debt.
 And the repayment method is a bit different than other debts.
 Here’s how it works.
-If you take a debt of 100 shares in the form of mezzanine debtMezzanine DebtMezzanine financing is a type of financing that combines the characteristics of debt and equity financing by granting lenders the right to convert their loan into equity in the event of a default (only after other senior debts are paid off). and you need to pay 10% of interest every year, you will 5% in cash and 5% in kind.
-The latter part of interest is called PIK (paid in kind).
-In the first year, you will pay 5% in cash and the rest 5% will accrue in the next year along with the 10% of the next year’s principal amount.
+If you take a debt of 100 shares in the form of mezzanine debtMezzanine DebtMezzanine financing is a type of financing that combines the characteristics of debt and equity financing by granting lenders the right to convert their loan into equity in the event of a default (only after other senior debts are paid off). and you need to pay 10% of interest every year, you will receive 5% in cash and 5% in kind.
+The latter part of interest is called PIKInterest Is Called PIKPIK Interest, also known as a Payment in Kind, is an option to pay interest on preferred securities or debt instruments in kind instead of cash.
+PIK interest is also referred to as dividend payments to investors of securities or equity in kind instead of cash. (paid in kind).
+In the first year, you will pay 5% in cash, and the rest 5% will accrue in the next year, along with 10% of the next year’s principal amount.
 And this method will go on until the whole debt is being repaid.
-Mezzanine debt is given usually for the period of 10 years or less.
-So you as a private equity firm need to pay off the debt within 10 years.
+Mezzanine debt is usually given for ten years or less.
+So you, as a private equity firm, need to pay off the debt within ten years.
 Mezzanine debt also includes warranties or options so that the lenders can participate in equity returns or sorts.

 How to Finance an LBO with thin assets?